nlesc-sherlock/spiraljs/README.md

 # specified in package.json:
 npm install

+# during the previous step, the build automation tool 'gulp' was installed locally.
+# We also need to install it globally however, using
+npm install --global gulp

 # run npm install, bower install, tsd install through one command
 npm run deploy-dev

-# one of the things that should now be installed, is the build system 'gulp'. build the project with
-gulp

-# you can also serve the build directory with
+# build and serve the build directory with
 gulp dev-watch

 # after running a gulp dev-watch, open up a browser and navigate